post-hero-img

 Let’s look at another example.
 Let’s say you are on the hairdressing website shown in the image below to learn more about their services.
 Since the website is relatively small, it doesn’t even have a search that you could use.
 But even if it had a search bar, you’d likely still click the Services navigation item to get to the content you want.
 Here, navigating is much easier and faster than searching.

-What is a navigational search query?
+What is a navigational search (or navigation search) query?

 Using search to navigate a website in this way is called a navigational search query because your users are searching with the intent of getting to a specific part of your site.